How to Quit Drinking: A Guide to Alcohol Recovery

 Step 6: Build a New, Alcohol-Free Routine

 Removing alcohol from your life leaves space for healthier habits.
-Fill that space with activities that support your physical and mental wellbeing.
+Fill that space with activities that support your physical and mental well-being.

 Ideas to support your alcohol recovery: